QPeiran/PythonStatistics/README.md

 My Production Data Process Steps:

-1.StagedRaw.py: Prepare the timestampe data
+1.StagedRaw.py: Prepare the timestamp data

 Step 1-1: Read raw data in Excel format, then combine 8 kitting line's data into 1 giant sheet;
 (Notes: the kitting line's name is not included in raw data, it's traced by tab's name.
 Therefore, I add a new column with the kitting line's name)